 Scale the image in a channel.
-This only changes the relevant settings; The image is not modified.
-Also see $z \circ om{to}()$ .
+This only changes the viewer settings; the image is not modified in any way.
+Also see $z \circ om_t o()$ .

 Parameters scale\x, scale\y : float

 Scaling factors for the image in the X and Y axes, respectively.